mcconvil/slides/README.md

 * What are the pros and cons of each slide creation tool?
 * Let's create a list of best practices for teaching with slides.
+* When do you think it is better to teach using the chalkboard versus using slides?